The Strongest Man in the Bible: 7 Things To Learn From Him

 This time, Delilah cornered Samson with a threatening question.

-She asked, “How can you say, ‘I love you,’ when your heart is not with me?”
+She asked, “How can you say, ‘I love you,’ when your heart is not with me?
+You have mocked me these three times, and you have not told me where your great strength lies” (Judges 16:15, ESV).

 What a revelation!